Pre-training with Meta Learning for Chinese Word Segmentation

 \subsection{Results on Pre-training Criteria}

-After pre-training, we fine-tune PTM-CWS model on each pre-training criterion.
+After pre-training, we fine-tune \textsc{Meta}\textsc{Seg} on each pre-training criterion.
 Table~\ref{tbl:exp-pretrain} shows F1 scores on test sets of nine pre-training criteria in two blocks.
 The first block displays the performance of previous works.
-The second block displays three models implemented by us: \textbf{BERT-Base} is the fine-tuned model initialized with official BERT-Base parameters. \textbf{PTM-CWS (w/o fine-tune)} is the pre-trained PTM-CWS model directly used for inference without fine-tuning. \textbf{PTM-CWS} is the fine-tuned model initialized with pre-trained PTM-CWS parameters.
+The second block displays three models implemented by us: \textbf{BERT-Base} is the fine-tuned model initialized with official BERT-Base parameters. \textbf{\textsc{Meta}\textsc{Seg} (w/o fine-tune)} is our proposed pre-trained model directly used for inference without fine-tuning. \textbf{\textsc{Meta}\textsc{Seg}} is the fine-tuned model initialized with pre-trained \textsc{Meta}\textsc{Seg} parameters.

-From the second block, we observe that fine-tuned PTM-CWS could outperform fine-tuned BERT-Base on each criterion, with 0.26\% improvement on average.
-This shows that PTM-CWS can learn better representations for CWS tasks.
-Even without fine-tuning, PTM-CWS still behaves better than fine-tuned BERT-Base model, showing that our pre-training method is the key factor for the effectiveness of PTM-CWS.
-Fine-tuned PTM-CWS performs better than that of no fine-tuning, showing that criterion fine-tuning is still necessary.
-Furthermore, PTM-CWS can achieve state-of-the-art results on all nine pre-training criteria, demonstrating the effectiveness of our proposed methods.
+From the second block, we observe that fine-tuned \textsc{Meta}\textsc{Seg} could outperform fine-tuned BERT-Base on each criterion, with 0.26\% improvement on average.
+It shows that \textsc{Meta}\textsc{Seg} is more effective when fine-tuned for CWS.
+Even without fine-tuning, \textsc{Meta}\textsc{Seg} (w/o fine-tune) still behaves better than fine-tuned BERT-Base model, indicating that our proposed pre-training approach is the key factor for the effectiveness of \textsc{Meta}\textsc{Seg}.
+Fine-tuned \textsc{Meta}\textsc{Seg} performs better than that of no fine-tuning, showing that downstream fine-tuning is still necessary for the specific criterion.
+Furthermore, \textsc{Meta}\textsc{Seg} can achieve state-of-the-art results on eight of nine pre-training criteria, demonstrating the effectiveness of our proposed methods.